Maximizing the electric field strength in the foci of high numerical aperture optics: Introduction

 Unlike in many other publications where the field in the focal region is treated, the discussion will be restricted to the electric field in the very focal point itself.
-For the main applications in mind here -- scattering by single atoms or absorption of single photons -- this constitutes a well justified restriction, since it is only the field at the location of the atom that matters (see also Ref. \cite{vanenk2004,tey2008-a,zumofen2008p}).
-Furthermore, this restriction leads to several simple analytical results.
+For the main applications in mind here -- scattering by single atoms or absorption of single photons -- this constitutes a well justified restriction, since it is only the field at the location of the atom that matters (see also Ref. \cite{vanenk2004,tey2009,zumofen2008}).
+Furthermore, this restriction leads to a simple analytical result for the field in the focal point.